-The SCS computer labs consist of standard PC’s that run a non-configurable Windows 10 operating system (users cannot install any software).
-All systems are equipped with Software needed for your SCS course.
+The SCS computer labs consist of standard PC that run a non-configurable Windows 10 operating system (users cannot install any software).
+All systems are equipped with the Software needed for your SCS course.

 All lab users must create an SCS Windows Account using the online account creation system.

-Some labs require swipe card access, the access to a lab is dependent on the Computer Science course that your currently enrolled in.
+Some labs require swipe card access.
+The access to a lab is dependent on the Computer Science course that you’re currently enrolled in.
 The computer labs are booked for tutorials, in-lab-exams and special events.
 All Carleton students can use Carleton University printers via the CU on the GO printing service.

 Here are the labs available for Computer Science course students: